pairing4good/tdd-next-amplify-gen2-tutorial/README.md

 ```
 As a team member
-I want to view my notes
+I want to capture a note
-So that I can refer back to them
+So that I can refer back to it later
 ```

 ### What: User Acceptance Criteria